Chapter 21 ARIMA models

 21.1 Hyndman-Khandakar algorithm

 The Hyndman-Khandakar algorithm, (Rob J. Hyndman and Khandakar 2008a) combines several steps for modeling (and estimation) of the ARIMA model: unit root tests, minimization of the AICc, and MLE to obtain an ARIMA model.
-The arguments to ARIMA() in the fable package provide for many variations for modeling ARIMA.
-The modeling procedure to a set of (non-seasonal) time series data for ARIMA is defined in FPP3 as follows:
+The arguments to ARIMA()

-1. Plot the data to identify any outliers.
+- Plot the data to identify any outliers.

-2. If the data shows variation that increases or decreases with the level of the series, transform the data (Box-Cox transformation) to stabilize the variance.
+- If the data shows variation that increases or decreases with the level of the series, transform the data (Box-Cox transformation) to stabilize the variance.

-3. Check if the data are non-stationary.
+- Check if the data are non-stationary.
 And, make them stationary, if they are not.

-4. Start with an ARIMA \((p, d, 0)\) or ARIMA \((0, d, q)\) depending of what ACF/PACF indicates.
+- Start with an ARIMA \((p, d, 0)\) or ARIMA \((0, d, q)\) depending of what ACF/PACF indicates.

-5. Try your chosen model(s), and use the AICc to search for a better model.
+- Try your chosen model(s), and use the AICc to search for a better model.

 However, after step 5, the residuals from the chosen model are supposed to be white noise.
 Otherwise, the model has to be modified.
 Once the residuals look like white noise, the ARIMA model is ready for forecasting.

 We will show all these steps by using the epidemic curve of COVID-19 in Toronto covering 266 days between the March \(1^{st}\) and the November \(21^{st}\) of 2020.
 An epidemic curve (or epi curve) is a visual display of the onset of illness among cases associated with an outbreak.
 The data contain the first wave and the first part of the second wave.
-It is from Ontario Data Catalogue sorted by Episode Date, which is the date when the first symptoms were started.
-Our data set also contains the mobility data is from Facebook, all_day_bing_tiles_visited_relative_change, which reflects positive or negative changes in movement relative to baseline.
+It is from Ontario Data Catalogue sorted by Episode Date

 21.2 TS Plots

-Let’s first load the data and convert it to tsibble.
+Let’s first load the data and convert it to tsibble

 library(tsibble)